 - If you are doing a live stream of the pieces, have a way to convert everything into an on-demand playlist that can be sent out as a last resort.

-Hosting a virtual recital is about setting expectations, guiding everyone without them realizing it & letting them know what to do if there is an issue.
+Hosting a recital, whether that’s in-person or virtual, is about setting expectations, guiding everyone without them realizing it & letting them know what to do if there is an issue.

 After the recital

-Recitals in my studio are always a social event.
-We all gather to visit over refreshments & catch up from the last time we saw each other.
+Recitals in my studio have always been a social event.
+We gather to visit over refreshments & catch up from the last time we saw each other.

-I tend to run around to tidy up after students finish playing before going to visit with clients.
-And every year my husband comes in & tells me to go “work the room”.
-He reminds me that at this point in the recital my job is not the background details.
+When I did in-person recitals, I tended to run around to tidy up after students finish playing before going to visit with clients.
+And every year my husband came in & told me to go “work the room”.
+He reminded me that at this point in the recital my job is not the background details.

 You need to “work the room” so your clients & students leave ready to tell everyone how much they enjoyed getting together as a studio.